marioyasuo/AutoMapper/Configuration.md

 );
 ```

-AutoMapper will scan the assemblies passed in for Profile instances and add each to the configuration.
+AutoMapper will scan the designated assemblies for classes inheriting from Profile and add them to the configuration.

 ## Naming Conventions
 You can set the source and destination naming conventions